 4. Overnight oats

-Also known as “soaked oats,” this is essentially uncooked oatmeal — drenched in milk (dairy or non) and then flavored with sweetener, fruit, nuts, seeds or a combination thereof and left to steep in the fridge overnight.
+Also known as “soaked oats,” this is essentially uncooked oatmeal drenched in milk (dairy or non) and then flavored with sweetener, fruit, nuts, seeds or a combination thereof and left to steep in the fridge overnight.

-Quaker now sells a 19-ounce canister of “Overnight Oats” for $2.88 or more, which comes out to about 15 cents per ounce.
-Various manufacturers sell teeny-tiny cups of flavored overnight oats that are much costlier, running 36 to 56 cents per ounce, based on my research.
+Quaker now sells a 19-ounce canister of “Overnight Oats” which is currently priced at $3.88 at Walmart.
+That comes out to about 20 cents per ounce.
+Various manufacturers also sell teeny-tiny cups of flavored overnight oats that are much costlier, running 36 to 56 cents per ounce, based on my research.

 You can also use ordinary rolled oats, which cost as little as about 9 cents per ounce for the supermarket generic version, I’ve found.
 Stir in twice as much liquid as oats and leave them in the fridge overnight.
 The next morning, add your choice of mix-ins.

 Microgreens are bigger than sprouts but haven’t reached the baby-salad-greens stage.
 They’re a nutrient-rich addition to salads, sandwiches and stir-fries.

 They’re also a costly addition: You can easily pay $2.28 per ounce or more for small containers of microgreens at supermarkets and health-food stores.
 That works out to $36.48 a pound.
 Ouch.